wh-alice/mig_sql/asql/advanced-analytics/r-services/tutorials/r-and-sql-data-types-and-data-objects-r-in-t-sql-tutorial.md

 ## Merge or multiply columns of different length

-R provides a lot of flexibility for working with vectors of different sizes, and for combining thee column-like structures into data frames.
-The result can look like a table, but without following the rules that govern most database tables.
+R provides a lot of flexibility for working with vectors of different sizes, and for combining these column-like structures into data frames.
+Lists of vectors can look like a table, but they don't follow all the rules that govern database tables.

 For example, the following script defines a numeric array of length 6 and stores it in the R variable `df1`.
 The numeric array is then combined with the integers of the RTestData table, which contains 3 values, to make a new data frame, `df2`.